-The modern industrial processes are safe when no unauthorized human shall have access to the machinery.
-Troax mesh panels provide safe machine guarding for your personnel and machine safety in accordance with ISO standards and the Machinery Directive.
+Modern and future industrial processes are safe when no unauthorised person can access the machinery.
+Troax mesh panels provide safe machine guarding for your personnel and machine safety in accordance with ISO standards and the Machinery Regulation.

-Troax is a well-known name in machine guarding and machine security for the production industry in many parts of the world.
-The key is intelligent details which can be combined with new and old modules in well-tested systems.
+Troax is a well-known name in machine guarding and machine safety for the industry worldwide.
+The key is intelligent details, which can be combined with new and old modules in well-tested systems.

-In this guide we have gathered the paragraphs from the Machinery Directive concerning machine guarding and highlighted the parts in the ISO standards that will guide you to better safe guarding!
+In this guide, we have collected the relevant paragraphs from the Machinery Directive regarding machine guarding and have highlighted the sections in the ISO standards that will assist you in implementing safeguarding!

-PROVEN STRENGTH
+WITH PROVEN STRENGTH

-Step by step, we are developing the foundation of our systems - our mesh panels.
+We are constructing the foundation of our systems - our mesh panels - step by step.
 Theoretical calculations are tested in our own test center.